 In 2014, the state of Ohio instituted the Third Grade Reading Guarantee.

-Students in public and public charter schools need to pass their third-grade reading proficiency test with a 77% before they are allowed to move to fourth grade reading.
-Failing that test means they have to stay with third-grade reading, but can be promoted to fourth grade in other subjects.
+Students in public and public charter schools need to pass their third-grade reading proficiency test with a 77% before they are allowed to move to fourth-grade reading.
+Failing that test means they have to stay with third-grade reading but can be promoted to fourth-grade in other subjects.
 This effort came after a decade of stagnant test growth by fourth graders.
-While it may seem like this legislation was enacted to boost test scores, there are much more important reasons to push students to read well by third grade.
+While it may seem like this legislation was enacted to boost test scores, there are many more important reasons to push students to read well by third grade.

 Many educators, and other experts in the field, recognize third grade as a critical time for students.
 This time in their education is when they switch from “learning to read” to “reading to learn.”

 In Ohio, many school districts end reading classes after the third grade, though some extend them to the fourth grade.
 Students who are not reading at grade level by the third grade are more than four times less likely to graduate from school.
 Poor students who cannot read at grade level by that time are thirteen times less likely to graduate, according to a 2011 study by the American Educational Research Association.
 These are some daunting numbers, but there is a silver lining.
 When schools invest in early education programs, they can drop those the number of students needing individual plans to catch up by thirty-two percent.